-By consolidating the balance of hot and cold water into a central control, single-handled showers provide an easier way to achieve the desired temperature.
-While these fixtures are available in an endless array of styles and finishes, each single-handled shower uses one of two underlying mechanisms: the pull-out valve and the turn-around valve.
+By consolidating the balance of hot and cold water into a central control, single-handled shower faucets provide an easier way to achieve the desired temperature.
+While these shower faucets are available in an endless array of styles and finishes, each uses one of two underlying mechanisms: the pull-out valve or the turn-around valve.

 The Pull-Out Valve